 Our warmest congratulations!

-Please click here for details. (in Japanese)［イベント情報］FY2020 Annual Report Meeting / International Joint Digital Archiving Center for Japanese Art and Culture (ARC-iJAC) & Support Program for Research Center Formation, Art Research Center, Ritsumeikan UniversityFebruary 19, 2021(Fri)
+Please click here for details. (in Japanese)［イベント情報］FY2020 Annual Report Meeting / International Joint Digital Archiving Center for Japanese Art and Culture (ARC-iJAC) & Program for Supporting Research Center Formation, Art Research Center, Ritsumeikan UniversityFebruary 19, 2021(Fri)

 Date : Friday, February 19, 13:00～17:50 (JST) and Saturday, February 20, 13:00～17:50 (JST)